 You might be wondering, what is Texas Chili?

-Texas Chili, also known as Texas Red, is a hearty chili that reflects Texan culture's bold flavors.
+Texas chili — also called Texas Red or chili con carne, is a hearty chili that reflects Texan culture's bold flavors.
+It is a meat-forward chili that traditionally contains no beans and often no tomatoes.

 Chili Ingredients